|Born:||November 4, 1984||Draft:||2003 Kings #13 Overall|

 |Known For:||2x Stanley Cup||Shoots:||Right|

-Brown is noted for his physical playing style, consistently ranking among NHL leaders in hits and penalties drawn, and his reserved, lead-by-example approach to his former captaincy.
+Brown was noted for his physical playing style, consistently ranking among NHL leaders in hits and penalties drawn, and his reserved, lead-by-example approach to his former captaincy.

 Dustin Brown Statistics